palletron/twistlock/README.md

 runtime configuration information like the IP endpoints of external services.
 3. The stop script stops the container.
+4. The link script configures the container to connect to given IP endpoints for services it consumes.
-4. The description file describes the resources that the container provides, and the resources that the container consumes.
+5. The description file describes the resources that the container provides, and the resources that the container consumes.

 System